 The rain came pouring down as I topped the mullock heap.
 Drenched, I must admit to descending gloomily to Footrot Flats, a soggy site south of the dam, where I thought our planting had totally failed.
-Not so – after record spring and summer rains and the warmth that comes with client change, the hybrid eucs and Turkey oaks were rising from the dead.
+Not so – after record spring and summer rains and the warmth that comes with climate change, the hybrid eucs and Turkey oaks were rising from the dead.
 Many were becoming entangled in their plastic sleeves, so I removed the worst cases.
 Will now have to check whether or not they're more vulnerable to bouncing roos and ravaging wallabies.

 Gib Wettenhall is interested in how we carry out large scale landscape restoration that involves the people who live in those landscapes.
 That, he believes, would build truly resilient landscapes.